cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 | Unimodular | $\det(\text{Gram matrix}) = 1$ | Minimal volume distortion under embedding |
 | Kissing number | 240 (proven maximal) | Maximum local distinguishability |

-The even unimodular lattices in dimension 8 are classified: $E_8$ is the unique such lattice (Conway & Sloane 1999, Chapter 16).
+The even unimodular lattices in dimension 8 are classified: $E_8$ is the unique such lattice (Conway & Sloane 1999).

 **Comparison with Other Exceptional Root Systems:**
 - **$E_6, E_7$:** Ranks 6 and 7 respectively, not matching the MPU dimension 8.